YonSci/yon_academic/_portfolio/portfolio-7.md

     dtype: object
 As you can see, all of the vector types in the dataframe are polygons.

-To view the spatial extent or coverage of the shapefile use the `total_bounds` function:
+To view the spatial extent or coverage of the shapefile, use the `total_bounds` function:
 <div class="language-python highlighter-rouge">
  <div class="highlight">
   <pre class="highlight">